AndreaCaldiroli/ATES-Code/README.md

 ## References
 <a id="1">[1]</a>
-Caldiroli, A., Haardt, F., Gallo, E., Spinelli, R., Malsky, I., Rauscher, E., 2021, "Irradiation-driven escape of primordial planetary atmospheres I. The ATES photoionization hydrodynamics code", arXiv:2106.10294
+Caldiroli, A., Haardt, F., Gallo, E., Spinelli, R., Malsky, I., Rauscher, E., 2021, "Irradiation-driven escape of primordial planetary atmospheres I. The ATES photoionization hydrodynamics code", A&A, 655, A30 (2021).